tjhunter/dds_py/README.md

 ## How to use

-This package is not published on PyPI yet.
-To use the latest version, run:
+This package is published on PyPI:

 ```
 pip install dds_py